-That march's message was that the U.S. should immediately withdraw from Iraq and Afghanistan, that all military aid to Israel should be ended, and that Iran has the right to develop nuclear weapons.
-Attendance was said to be "disappointing."
+That march's message is that the U.S. should immediately withdraw from Iraq and Afghanistan, that all military aid to Israel should be ended, and that Iran has the right to develop nuclear weapons.

-Former executive director of Veterans for Peace Michael McPhearson was one of the key organizers of the event.
+Former executive director of Veterans for Peace Michael McPhearson is one of the key organizers of the event.
 "I'm not all that concerned if you're a Republican, Democrat, or Marxist or Communist, whatever," he said.
 "I just want us to work together to make our country better.
-That's what I look at-not if you're a socialist."
+That's what I look at-notifyou're a socialist."

 He said he designed the event to counter the Tea Party events and Beck's rally.

-When asked about the involvement of Communist groups, McPhearson shot back, "What is radical?
+When asked about the involvement of Communist groups, McPhearson shot back, 'What is radical?
 We are trying to bring everybody together under one tent.
 In the United States everybody has a voice and speaks their opinion."

-"He said the Tea Party has its own share of controversial people," writes Cliff Kincaid of the media watchdog group Accuracy in the
+"He said the Tea Party has its own share of controversial people," writes Cliff Kincaid of the media watchdog group Accuracy in the Media.